zazuko/vscode-sparql-notebook/README.md

 - Open any `.sparqlbook` file as a Notebook.
 - Execute query blocks in the Notebook UI and view output.
 - Configure endpoint connections in the SPARQL Notebook side panel.
+- Export a `.sparqlbook` file to Markdown.
+- Attach `.sparql` or `.rq` files to cells.
+- Use a local RDF file as a data source.

 ## Installation